What Identity Really Is (Beyond Beliefs & Roles)

 When survival adaptations persist long after the original conditions have changed, they can begin to distort how our underlying capacities express themselves.

-As we grow older, another layer develops.
+As we grow older, another domain becomes more pronounced.

 Over time these layers can become so dominant that people begin to mistake them for identity itself.